-Days after Eddie signed his 1948 contract, and reported to the Dodgers’ training facility in the Dominican Republic, Branch Rickey traded him, on March 6, to the Boston Braves.
+In 1948, days after he signed his contract and reported to the Dodgers’ spring training facility, he was traded to the Boston Braves.

-In the World Series, the Braves lost to Cleveland in six games.
-Despite Stanky’s leg being “a little below par,” Boston manager Billy Southworth named him to the starting lineup.
-Playing through the pain, Eddie had a .524 on-base percentage, with seven walks, and four hits.
+In the World Series, despite his leg being “a little below par,” he was named him to the starting lineup.
+Playing through the pain, he had a .524 on-base percentage, with seven walks, and four hits.
 When doctors operated on him two months later, they removed two bone fragments from his ankle joint.

-From the start of spring training in 1949, Southworth began to work his players extra hard, and some of them bridled at this treatment.
-It was to be the beginning of a long year, filled with controversy, for both Eddie and his teammates.
-Stanky batted a solid .285 with 90 runs scored.
-But he started making enemies in the clubhouse, amid rumors that he would take over the managing job from Southworth.
+From the start of spring training in 1949, it was the beginning of a long year, filled with controversy.
+Stanky batted a solid .285 but started making enemies in the clubhouse, amid rumors that he would take over the managing job from Billy Southworth.

 When Southworth was let go in August with the Braves in fourth place, coach Johnny Cooney replaced him as manager, not Stanky.
 In December the ax fell, and the fiery Stanky was shipped off to the New York Giants.